Gunyo/ATA3-Tims_Journey_Around_The_World/README.md

 ```
 ## Dependencies

-Words of fortune utilise the following gems that are  Mac dependent and will not function on other operating systems.

 The following Ruby Gems are required and are included in the Gemfile.

 - gem "colorize", "~> 0.8.1"